 Avoiding probate doesn't have to be difficult.
 Many people can use these simple and effective ways to ensure that all, or some, of their property passes directly to their heirs, without going through probate court.
 (To learn about probate and its downsides, see Why Avoid Probate?)

 Living trusts were invented to let people make an end-run around probate.
 The advantage of holding your valuable property in trust is that after your death, the trust property is not part of your probate estate.
 (It is, however, counted as part of your estate for federal estate tax purposes.)
-That's because a trustee -- not you as an individual -- owns the trust property.
+That's because a trustee—not you as an individual—owns the trust property.
 After your death, the trustee can easily and quickly transfer the trust property to the family or friends you left it to, without probate.
-You specify in the trust document, which is similar to a will, who you want to inherit the property.
+You specify in the trust document, which is similar to a will, whom you want to inherit the property.
 (To learn more about living trusts, read How Living Trusts Avoid Probate.)

 Several forms of joint ownership provide a simple and easy way to avoid probate when the first owner dies.
-To take title with someone else in a way that will avoid probate, you state, on the paper that shows your ownership (a real estate deed, for example), how you want to hold title.
+When one owner dies, the property simply goes to the other joint-owner—no probate involved.
+To take title with someone else in a way that will avoid probate, you would state, on the paper that shows your ownership (a real estate deed, for example), how you want to hold title.
 Usually, no additional documents are needed.
-When one of the owners dies, the property goes to the other joint-owner -- no probate involved.

 You can avoid probate by owning property as follows:

-Almost every state now offers shortcuts through probate -- or a way around it completely -- for "small estates."
-Each state defines that term differently.
+Almost every state now offers shortcuts through probate—or a way around it completely—for "small estates."
+Each state defines that term differently, but essentially, estates that are especially simple or small in value can skip probate or go through streamlined probate.
+If you think your estate will qualify, you may not need to take elaborate measures to avoid probate.
 (For more information, see Avoid Probate: The Small Estate.)